Research Project Page Template

 Abstract

 This is a live demo for a template you can use to create a simple project page for your research paper.
 See the code for the template and instructions on how to use it yourself here.
-It’s made with the Astro web framework and styled with Tailwind CSS.
+It’s made with the Astro web framework and styled with Tailwind.
 You write the content in MDX, which enables markdown formatting like bold, italics, and strikethrough, as well as custom components like small caps.

-Figures
+Figures with captions

 A photo of two dogs running side-by-side in shallow water, lossily compressed using the DiffC algorithm.